 3.1 TAX PLANNING

 Iris engage in tax planning that we believe is appropriate to support the size of our business and which reflects our current business objectives.
-This is undertaken by the Group Finance Team and reviewed by the Chief Financial Officer.
+This is undertaken by the Group Tax Director and the Group Finance Team and reviewed by the Chief Financial Officer.
 We also regularly draw on the advice of specialist tax advisors to assist in our tax planning.

 Iris’ tax planning considers the following parameters when making assessments: